"International Journal of Physical Education, Sports and Health"

 The results obtained in thernpretest values of ultrasound group and hot pack mean are 11.33 and 9.33rnrespectively.
 It shows that the ultrasound group has a higher mean valuerncompared to the hot pack group.
 However after the intervention, the posttestrnresults showed significance where their p values was 0.00 where ‘ p’ value werern< 0.05 for both the groups that there was no significance difference betweenrnboth the groups after 4 weeks of intervention, thus the null hypothesis isrnaccepted.Conclusion:

 Among the modalities tested,rnthe use of ultrasound for 7 minutes prior passive stretching may be the mostrneffective way for increasing ankle dorsiflexion ROM compared to hot pack priorrnto stretching within a shorter period of time than 4 weeks.Pages: 357-363 | 989 Views 25 DownloadsDownload Full Article:

 How to cite this article:

 Sabitha Eunice Regima, Rajan Balakrishnan, Sharmela Arumugam.
 A comparative study on the effect of hot pack and ultrasound therapy prior to passive stretching on the extensibility of plantar flexors among Asia Metropolitan University students.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 357-363.
+Int J Phys Educ Sports Health 2016;3(1):357-363.